Moonsong-Labs/xcm-tools/README.md

 `yarn set-transact-info -w ws://127.0.0.1:34102  --destination  '{ "parents": 1, "interior": "Here" }' --fee-per-weight 8 --extra-weight 3000000000 --account-priv-key "0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b" -h true -s council-external -c 2`

 ## xcm-derivative-index-registrator script
+Scipt that allows to register a parachain account for a derivative index usage in a sovereign account.
+This will allows the parachain account to issue transact commands to a derivative index of the sovereign account

 The script accepts these inputs fields:
 - `--ws-provider or -w`, which specifies the websocket provider to which we will be issuing our requests
 - `--owner or --o`, the parachain account that will own the derivative index